 Vaccinating Children in the USA

 Childhood immunisations in the United States are given by the Centres for Disease Control and Prevention.
 There is no National Health Service, but two state-funded plans put in place for the elderly, disabled, poor and young.
-It is imperative for expats to take out comprehensive private medical insurance when living in the USA to cover not only their children’s immunisations, but any future treatment needed.
+It is imperative for expats to take out expat insurance when living in the USA to cover not only their children’s immunisations, but any future treatment needed.